Colorado HOA Documents: State Rules Every Closer Should Know

 The Colorado Contract

 Colorado real estate transactions use contracts approved by the Colorado Real Estate Commission.
-The standard contract includes provisions for HOA document delivery and review:
+The standard contract has specific provisions for HOA document delivery and review:

-- •The seller must provide HOA documents within a specified number of days (negotiated in the contract)
+- •The seller must provide HOA documents within a negotiated number of days

-- •The buyer has a separate review period to review the documents
+- •The buyer gets a separate review period after receiving them

-- •The buyer can terminate the contract during the review period based on unsatisfactory HOA documents
+- •The buyer can terminate during that review period if the HOA documents are unsatisfactory

 Colorado's Dominant Management Companies

-A handful of management companies handle a large share of Colorado's HOA communities, particularly along the Front Range:
+A handful of companies handle a huge share of Colorado's HOA communities, especially along the Front Range:

-- •Westwind Management Group — One of the largest in Colorado
+- •Westwind Management Group, one of the largest in the state

-- •RealManage — National firm with strong Colorado operations
+- •RealManage, a national firm with strong Colorado operations

 Colorado-Specific Issues